 ***** COVID 19 Coronavirus Information *****

-We ask that all those coming to our Church, continue to follow all the necessary precautions that the government stresses at this time, namely to wear face coverings, to main social distancing and wash hands frequently or use the hand gel that is provided.
+We ask that all those coming to our Church, continue to follow all the guidelines and restrictions that the government stresses at this time, namely to wear face coverings, to main social distancing and wash hands frequently or use the hand gel that is provided.

 You are discouraged from coming to Mass if you are unwell, and especially if you are extremely clinically vulnerable.
 You are also advised not to travel long distances.

 In our churches we maintain our safety procedures and ask all who attend to follow the advice given by the government and also by our health and safety teams and our parish stewards who work hard to maintain our churches as “covid-safe” environments.

 Face Coverings must be worn in Church.
 Hand Sanitizer should be used as you enter the Church (this is provided) and our stewards will lead you to a seat in the church.
 You should remain in that seat until invited forward at the end of Mass, to come forward to receive Holy Communion and then to leave Church.
 For your own safety, we also invite you to use the hand sanitizer on the way out of church as well.